 I love cheesecake and coffee, so it’s no surprise that I came up with this decadent coffee flavored cheesecake recipe.

-Honestly, I could eat this every day for breakfast and skip my usual cup of coffee altogether.
-I mean, who needs coffee when you have a delectable cheesecake that tastes just like a vanilla cappuccino?
+Honestly, if I had to choose between coffee and this cheesecake – there would be no contest.
+I could eat this cappuccino cheesecake every day for breakfast and skip the coffee.
+Who needs coffee when you have a delectable cheesecake that tastes just like a vanilla cappuccino?

 The filling for today’s cheesecake sits on a thick, buttery chocolate cookie crust.
 The crust is pre-baked to help it hold together and not become too crumbly.

 The cheesecake filling is so smooth and creamy.
 It’s packed with vanilla cappuccino flavor.
 It’s everything I envision a cappuccino cheesecake to be.

 The cheesecake takes a while to prepare, so plan ahead.
 First, it needs to bake.
 I baked it for 1 hour at 300°F. Then, I have you turn the oven off but leave the cheesecake inside with the door closed for another hour.

 The center will still be a bit wobbly but the outer edges should feel firm to the touch.
 It will set as the cheesecake cools.